 Christians can have an idealised view of the early church as if it were perfect because it formed so close to when Jesus lived.
 Surely with his teaching still ringing in their ears, the church didn’t have any problems.
 However, there were at least two problem people in the church who were prepared to lie to the congregation.

 Yet, mostly the story demonstrates how dependent we are on God’s grace.

-In Genesis 2:17 we find that God required the death penalty for an act of disobedience and that death was imminent (“surely”).
-Ezekiel 18:4 reads, “the soul who sins is the one who will die”.
-Yet God didn’t mete out justice and give Adam and Eve what they deserved (instant physical and spiritual death) rather He showed them mercy and allow them to live (physically) for a long time.
-More than that He showed them grace in providing animals’ skins for them.
-But God’s mercy cannot be presumed upon, sin still brings the death penalty as Uzzah, Nadab, Abihu, Ananias and Sapphira discovered.
+God required the death penalty for an act of disobedience.
+“If you eat its fruit, you are sure to die” (Genesis 2:17).
+“For all people are mine to judge—both parents and children alike.
+And this is my rule: The person who sins is the one who will die” (Ezekiel 18:4).
+However, God didn’t mete out justice and give Adam and Eve what they deserved (death) instead he showed them mercy and allowed them to live for a long time.
+More than that he showed them grace in providing animals’ skins for them (3:21).
+But God’s mercy cannot be presumed, sin still brings the death penalty as Uzzah (2 Samuel 6:7), Nadab and Abihu (Leviticus 10:1-2) discovered, as well as Ananias and Sapphira.

-Living this side of the cross we sometimes think we are exempt from the death penalty, which is perhaps where Ananias and Sapphira made their big mistake.
-(God’s people in the OT looked forward to the cross to be justified whereas we look back to the cross.)
-Nevertheless the wages of sin is still death (Romans 6:23).
-We are so reliant on God’s mercy and grace, we don’t even take our next breath unless God allows it.
-Pretty humbling stuff.
+We live after the cross where Jesus died, so we may think we’re exempt from the death penalty, which is perhaps where Ananias and Sapphira made their big mistake.
+(God’s people in the OT looked forward to the cross to be forgiven whereas we look back to the cross.)
+The wages of sin is still death (Romans 6:23).
+We’re so reliant on God’s mercy and grace, that we don’t even take our next breath unless God allows it.